msfreaks/EvergreenAdmx/README.md

 PARAMETERS
-    -WindowsVersion <String>
+    -Windows10Version <String>
         The Windows 10 version to get the Admx files for.
+This value will be ignored if 'Windows 10' is not specified with -Include parameter.
-        If omitted the newest version supported by this script will be used.
+        If omitted the newest version supported by this script will be used, if 'Windows 10' is included.

         Required?                    false
         Position?
 1
+        Default value                21H2
+        Accept pipeline input?       false
+        Accept wildcard characters?  false

+    -Windows11Version <String>
+        The Windows 11 version to get the Admx files for.
+This value will be ignored if 'Windows 11' is not specified with -Include parameter.
+        If omitted the newest version supported by this script will be used, if 'Windows 11' is included.

+        Required?                    false
+        Position?
+1
-        Default value                21H1
+        Default value                21H2
         Accept pipeline input?       false
         Accept wildcard characters?  false